The Little Blue Door review: Quirky cocktails and delicious grub hanging with the flatmates

 - The Little Blue Door, 871-873 Fulham Road, Fulham, SW6 5HP.
 Nearest station: Parsons Green.
 Open: Wed-Thurs: 6pm-12pm, Fri: 6pm-1.30am, Sat: 11.30am-1.30am, Sun: 11.30am-6pm.
 Tel or Whatsapp: 07538 229 096.
 Email: Justknock@thelittlebluedoor.co.uk.
 For more information, visit The Little Blue Door website.

 For more of Metro Girl’s bar and restaurant reviews, click here.

-Posted on 25 May 2018, in Bars, Grub, London, Nightlife and tagged cocktails, foodie, Fulham, london, The Little Blue Door.
+Posted on 25 May 2018, in Bars, Grub, London, Nightlife and tagged cocktails, foodie, Fulham, London.
 Bookmark the permalink.
 Comments Off on The Little Blue Door review: Quirky cocktails and delicious grub hanging with the flatmates.